A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: A Sequential Empirical CLT under Spectral Gap

 In the following, let $(X_i)_{i\in\No}$ be a time homogeneous Markov chain on a measurable state space $(\X,\A)$ with a probability transition $P$ and an invariant measure $\nu$.
 We assume that the Markov chain starts with initial distribution $\nu$, i.e\ that the distribution of $X_0$ is $\nu$.
 This makes $(X_i)_{i\in\No}$ a stationary sequence.
 We also denote by $P$ the associated Markov operator defined by

-We assume that there exists a complex Banach space $(\B,\|\cdot\|_\B)$ of measurable functions from $\X$ to $\Cpx$ such that $P$ is a bounded linear operator on $\B$.
-We denote by $\mathcal{L}(\B)$ the space of bounded linear operator from $\B$ to $\B$.
-We will need the following properties of the space $\B$: \begin{enumerate}[label=(\Alph*), ref=\Alph*, series=sg-conditions] \item $\ind_\X \in\B$, $|f|$ and $\overline{f}\in\B$ for all $f\in\B$, and the Dirac measures $\delta_x$ are continuous on $\B$. \end{enumerate} Moreover for some $m\in [1,\infty]$, \begin{enumerate}[resume*=sg-conditions] \item $\B$ is continuously included in $L^m(\nu)$, i.e.\ there is a $K>0$ such that $\|\cdot\|_m \leq K \|\cdot\|_\B$. \end{enumerate} Further we consider processes such that the action of the corresponding Markov operator on $\B$ satisfies \begin{enumerate}[resume*=sg-conditions] \item $\|P^nf- (\nu f) \ind_\X\|_\B \leq \kappa \|f\|_\B \theta^n$ for some $\kappa>0$, $\theta\in[0,1)$, and all $f\in\B$. \end{enumerate} This property is often referred to as strong or geometric ergodicity with respect to $\B$ (c.f.\ \citet{MeyTwe93}, \citet{Her08}, and \citet{HerPen10}). \begin{remark} Note that condition \eqref{con:sg} corresponds to a spectral gap property of $P$ acting on $\B$, i.e.\ $1$ is the only eigenvalue of modulus one, it is simple, and the rest of the spectrum is contained in a disk of radius strictly smaller than one.
+Now, let $(\B,\|\cdot\|_\B)$ a Banach space of measurable functions from $\X$ to $\R$.
+We will assume that $P$ is a bounded linear operator on $\B$, and we denote by $\mathcal{L}(\B)$ the space of all bounded linear operators from $\B$ to $\B$.

+We will need the following properties on the Banach space $\B$: \begin{enumerate}[label=(\Alph*), ref=\Alph*, series=sg-conditions] \item $\ind_\X \in\B$ and $P\in\mathcal{L}(\B)$. \end{enumerate} For some $m\in [1,\infty]$, \begin{enumerate}[resume*=sg-conditions] \item $\B$ is continuously included in $L^m(\nu)$, i.e.\ there is a $K>0$ such that $\|\cdot\|_m \leq K \|\cdot\|_\B$. \end{enumerate} Further we consider processes such that the action of the corresponding Markov operator on $\B$ satisfies \begin{enumerate}[resume*=sg-conditions] \item $\|P^nf- (\nu f) \ind_\X\|_\B \leq \kappa \|f\|_\B \theta^n$ for some $\kappa>0$, $\theta\in[0,1)$, and all $f\in\B$. \end{enumerate} This property is often referred to as strong or geometric ergodicity with respect to $\B$ (c.f.\ \citet{MeyTwe93}, \citet{Her08}, and \citet{HerPen10}). \begin{remark} Note that condition \eqref{con:sg} corresponds to a spectral gap property of $P$ acting on $\B$, i.e.\ $1$ is the only eigenvalue of modulus one, it is simple, and the rest of the spectrum is contained in a disk of radius strictly smaller than one.
 Further, in this case there exists a decomposition of the linear operator $P$ in $\mathcal{L}(\B)$,